Published By Janet Gershen-Siegel at July 20th, 2018

 Know what is happening with your credit.
 Make certain it is being reported and attend to any errors as soon as possible.
-Get in the habit of taking a look at credit reports and digging into the details, and not just the scores.
+Get in the habit of taking a look at credit reports.
+Dig into the details, not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month.
-See: https://www.creditsuite.com/business-credit-monitoring.
+We can help you monitor business credit at Experian, Equifax, and D&B for a lot less than it would cost you at the CRAs.
 Update the relevant information if there are mistakes or the information is incomplete.

 So, what’s all this monitoring for?
 It’s to dispute any inaccuracies in your records.
 You can correct mistakes in your credit report(s).
 But the CRAs typically want you to dispute in a particular way.